 Now, don’t make fun of my greyhound in his little red boots!
 It’s not a fashion statement, dog boots are a necessity in the darkest pit of the Canadian winter.
 Even our golden appreciates them most days.

 Paw protection is especially important for the short-coated dog breeds like greyhounds, and especially when the weather is as brutal as it’s been here lately — we’re talking about -28°C, with a windchill factor that makes it feel like -40°C (that’s the same as 40 degrees below zero Fahrenheit, for my American friends).
 The snow squeaks when you walk on it, and exposed skin can begin to freeze in less than one minute!

 So, my latest sewing project has been to sew up some new polar-fleece dog boots.
 These are quick to make and easy to put on the dog, but they don’t shake off very easily.
 I’ve made these boots with non-slid vinyl soles, elastic at the ankles, and Velcro fasteners, and the dogs don’t hate them too much.

-I based this pattern on an old set of store-bought dog booties that I borrowed from a neighbour, and used some scraps of fleece, elastic, and Velcro that were left over from other sewing projects.
+I based this pattern on an old set of store-bought dog boots that I borrowed from a neighbour, and used some scraps of fleece, elastic, and Velcro that were left over from other sewing projects.

 Feel free to use my pattern to make your own dog boots — just right-click to save the image to your computer.

-For the large male greyhound, I printed out the pattern so that it was 4½ inches wide, measured across the sole.
+For the large male greyhound, I printed out my pattern so that it was 4½ inches wide, measured across the sole.
 Those large boots fit the Golden Retriever, too, while 1½ inches was plenty wide for boots for a mutt of vaguely Beagle-Chihuahua ancestry.